From garage to warehouse

 It’s clear that Telstra’s reliability will become more important as Little Big Company grows.
-The company is developing a website with sleeker customer order features and tighter integration with email: “Our website is three years old – as technology goes that’s pretty old,” admits Jason.
+The company is developing a website with sleeker customer order features and tighter integration with email.

-Telstra’s BizEssentials broadband and phones packages are backed by Australia’s largest and first telecommunications provider.
+Telstra’s small business bundles are backed by Australia’s largest and first telecommunications provider.
 They also offer businesses useful features such as the ability to have multiple services on one single bill, making it easier to identify costs.

 Grow your online business with the right hardware and systems in place.